Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 Which offbeat places can be explored in 2 days from Hyderabad?

-Some hidden gems I love include Gandikota Canyon, Belum Caves, Orvakal Rock Garden and Basar Saraswati Temple.
+Some hidden gems I love to include Gandikota Canyon and Belum Caves and Orvakal Rock Garden.
 These are less crowded, budget-friendly and offer a mix of adventure, culture and nature which are perfect for travelers seeking something unique.

 Roam India Today Avatar